-- B. J. Flehinger: biostatistics, medical diagnosis with computers, clinical trials. - R. P. Kelisky: computers in medicine. - J. L. Lebowitz: cell proliferation, enzyme kinetics. - S. I. Rubinow: blood flow, cell proliferation, enzyme kinetics, physiological systems.
+- B. J. Flehinger: biostatistics, medical diagnosis with computers, clinical trials. - R. P. Kelisky: computers in medicine. - E. F. Keller: circadian rhythms, cell chemotaxis. - J. L. Lebowitz: cell proliferation, enzyme kinetics. - S. I. Rubinow: blood flow, cell proliferation, enzyme kinetics, physiological systems. - T. T. Wu: molecular biology, bacterial genetics.

 1. Introductory Biomathematics I, II, and III.
 An introduction to the use of elementary mathematics in various areas of medicine and biology.
 The course is divided into three parts, offered separately in each trimester.
 Topics vary from year to year.
-Hours to be arranged.
-Professor Rubinow.
+Currently, Part I is concerned with data analysis and the relating of experimental observations with underlying mechanisms involved in biological processes.
+Part II concerns the applications of model constructions to stereology, allosteric enzymes, genetic mapping, membrane properties and centrifuge analysis.
+Part III is devoted to the detailed study of one of the current research topics in the Biomathematics Division.
+No prerequisite in mathematics is required.
+M F 3-4.
+The staff.

-Biomathematics Seminar.
+2. Biomathematics Seminar.
 Presentation of research investigations by the staff, as well as student reports on various topics chosen from the current literature.
 Required of Biomathematics majors.
 Hours to be arranged.
 The staff.